“Call Douglass & Runger, PLLC For Aggressive Asset Forfeiture Assistance”

 Contact a Seasoned Memphis Asset Forfeiture Attorney for Assistance

-The seasoned team of Tennessee criminal defense attorneys at Douglass & Runger, Attorneys at Law, is available to assist you if you have received notice that an item of property belonging to you is being threated with forfeiture.
+The seasoned team of Tennessee criminal defense attorneys at Douglass & Runger, PLLC, Attorneys at Law, is available to assist you if you have received notice that an item of property belonging to you is being threated with forfeiture.
 Take immediate action and speak with us today by calling (901) 388-5805.
 You only have a limited time to protect your property, so do not delay in reaching out to us.